...

 500k uk bridging loan

-If you’re thinking of taking out a £500k bridging loan, you’re probably not planning a typical long-term mortgage.
-Bridging loans are short-term financing designed to help you move quickly in property deals or solve a cashflow gap, but they’re not cheap and they’re not for everyone.
-Here’s what you must understand before you sign anything.
+If you are looking to take out a £500k bridging loan, you’re probably not planning a typical long-term mortgage.
+A bridging loan is short-term financing which has been designed to help you move quickly in property deals or solve a cashflow gap, but they’re not cheap and they’re not for everyone.

 What is a bridging loan?